-Internships: Sometimes Money is Not the End Game
+With Internships, Money Isn’t Always the End Game

 Internships may be valuable, even if you don't get paid.
 My first internship showed me possibilities that I hadn't even thought of before!